Slowdeb/Tryhackme/Mr Robot.md

 After searching through some directories, we can see that there is a robots.txt file.
 A robots.txt file contains instructions for bots/crawlers on which pages they can and cannot access.

-Inside there's two file directories:
+Inside there's two file directories, the first one we will put aside for later:

 ![robotshttp](https://user-images.githubusercontent.com/76821053/185761286-1961b69d-3fea-4594-9ea9-313ec5ef5aef.png)

-Found first flag:
+Checking the second file we can find the first flag:

 ![flag1](https://user-images.githubusercontent.com/76821053/185761507-25c3ab56-b750-4164-ab33-9276605ca8df.png)